-5.4.1 FEEDING INFANTS:

-Infants are held when bottle-fed and not placed with bottles into cribs at any time.
+5.4.1 Feeding Infants: Infants are held when bottle-fed and not placed with bottles into cribs at any time.

-Provide a copy of staff procedures for feeding infants.
+§ Provide a copy of staff procedures for feeding infants.

-Infants are held when bottle fed and are not placed with bottles into cribs at any time.
+Standard met: Infants are held when bottle fed and are not placed with bottles into cribs at any time.

-Staff allow infants to be placed with bottles into cribs.

-Infants are not enrolled in the program.
+- Standard not met: Staff allow infants to be placed with bottles into cribs. - Standard not applicable: Infants are not enrolled in the program.

-5.4.2 RECORDING OF FOOD INTAKE AND TIMES:

-Feeding times and amount of food consumed are recorded and made available to parents/ guardians of infants and toddlers on a daily basis.
+5.4.2 Recording of Food Intake and Times: Feeding times and amount of food consumed are recorded and made available to parents/guardians of infants and toddlers on a daily basis.